guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_object_helm.md

 ## How to let existing Helm release "adopt" a new Kubernetes resource and why it\'s important?

 First of all, why would you bother making sure that the Kubernetes resource you\'re patching the existing deployment with is accounted for by Helm?
-Well, you could of course just patch your Helm deployment as any regular Kubernetes deployment with **\"kubectl patch\"** or **\"kubectl apply\"** and not bother about Helm specifics at all, but this approach has it\'s unpleasant consequences:
+Well, you could of course just patch your Helm deployment as any regular Kubernetes deployment with ```kubectl patch``` or ```kubectl apply``` and not bother about Helm specifics at all, but this approach has it\'s unpleasant consequences:

-* If you decide at some point to delete this specific Helm deployment, it will not clean up the resources you have created with **\"kubectl patch\"** or **\"kubectl apply\"** which means that you will need to know what resources you have patched manually during lifetime of the deployment and clean those up yourself.
+* If you decide at some point to delete this specific Helm deployment, it will not clean up the resources you have created with ```kubectl patch``` or ```kubectl apply``` which means that you will need to know what resources you have patched manually during lifetime of the deployment and clean those up yourself.
-* If you have made changes to the Object definition in the source code and then at some point upgrade the patched deployment where the same Object was patched with **\"kubectl patch\"** or **\"kubectl apply\"**, you may risk getting an error like this:
+* If you have made changes to the Object definition in the source code and then at some point upgrade the patched deployment where the same Object was patched with ```kubectl patch``` or ```kubectl apply```, you may risk getting an error like this:

-{{< highlight bash >}}
+{{< highlight txt >}}
   Error: rendered manifests contain a resource that already exists.
   Unable to continue with install: PodDisruptionBudget "mytestapp-pdb" in namespace "mytestapp" exists and cannot be imported into the current release: invalid ownership metadata; label validation error: missing key "app.kubernetes.io/managed-by": must be set to "Helm";